jbreeden/mruby-apr/spec.md

     + Gets the finfo (fstat - like structure) for an open file

   - APR::apr_stat(file_name: String, wanted: Fixnum, pool: AprPoolT)
-    + Gets the finfo (fstat - like structure) for an open file
+    + Gets the finfo (fstat - like structure) for a file by name

   SUCCESS [0/18 tests failed]